-The resident workers in Paroo Shire have a lower proportion of people using public transport to get to work than Queensland.
+Within the Paroo Shire, there is a lower proportion of resident All industries workers using public transport to get to work than the Queensland workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including: